 Learn how to maximise your tax savings in India with key income tax deductions and exemptions.
 Simplified tips for salaried individuals and taxpayers.

-Paying income tax is a duty for every earning citizen of India, but that doesn’t mean you can’t optimise your tax liability.
-The Indian Income Tax Act provides several legal ways to reduce the amount of tax you pay through deductions and exemptions.
-Understanding these options can help salaried individuals, freelancers, and business owners save a substantial sum every year.
+Paying income tax is an obligation for every earning citizen of India, but it doesn't mean you can't optimise your tax liability.
+The Indian Income Tax Act provides several legal methods to reduce your payable taxes through income tax deductions and exemptions.
+Understanding these options helps salaried individuals, freelancers, and business owners significantly lower their tax burden each year.

-Income Tax Deductions reduce your total taxable income.
-For instance, if your annual income is ₹10 Lakhs and you claim deductions worth ₹1.5 Lakh under Section 80C, you’ll only be taxed on ₹8.5 Lakhs.
+Income tax deductions reduce your taxable income directly.
+For instance, if your annual income is ₹10 Lakhs and you claim deductions worth ₹1.5 Lakhs under Section 80C, you'll be taxed on ₹8.5 Lakhs only.
+If you're unsure what is deduction in income tax, it refers specifically to allowable investments and expenses that reduce your overall taxable income.

-Income Tax Exemptions, on the other hand, are income components that are entirely excluded from tax calculations.
-House Rent Allowance (HRA), Leave Travel Allowance (LTA), and agricultural income are some common examples.
+On the other hand, an income tax exemption pertains to certain types of income that are entirely excluded from taxation.
+Common examples include House Rent Allowance (HRA), Leave Travel Allowance (LTA), and agricultural income.

-The following deductions are available under the old tax regime:
+The following deductions are available under the old tax regime, clearly outlined in an income tax deductions chart for easy reference:

 Employee Provident Fund (EPF)